jrp8401/bid_modeling/README.md

 | 75% Bid | -0.508384 |
 | Big Bid | -0.942494 |

-# Conclustion
+# Conclusion

-This model was able to predict whether or not a bid wil be awarded fairly well.
-I was also able to find some relatonships between the features and this prediction.
+This model was able to predict whether or not a bid will be awarded fairly well.
+I was also able to find some relationships between the features and this prediction.
 I think one of the main weaknesses of this model is lack of data.
 I plan on trying to update these bid logs in order to fill in missing values and correctly reclassify some of projects that are no longer `Pending`.